mkhelif/mkhelif.github.io/_includes/_cern.md

 * ##### Migration to Git
   The IT department at CERN is mostly using Git as VCS.
 In order to profit of all central services provided by IT, I took care of the migration of our standalone SVN server to GitLab.

+  This included to migrate all SVN repositories to Git keeping the history.
+As well to migrate our build system (based on Atlassian Bamboo) to GitLab CI (using Docker containers).